Shared-VM Service Offering

 This plan can be disabled by setting the Max instances limit on the Shared-VM Plan tab in Ops Manager to

 You can increase the maximum number of service instances that can run on a shared VM from five, which is the default, up to 250.
 There is a hard maximum of 250 shared instances.

 If you increase the number of instances that can be run on a VM, consider increasing the resources allocated to the VM, in particular RAM and CPU.
 Failure to do so might lead to a degradation of performance.

-You can also increase the maximum amount of RAM allocated to each Redis process (service instance) that is running on this VM.
+You can also increase the maximum amount of RAM allocated to each service instance that is running on this VM.

-If you decrease the service instance limit, any instances that are running where the count is now greater than the limit are not terminated.
-They are left to be removed naturally, until the total count drops below the new limit you cannot create any new instances.
+If you decrease the service instance limit, any instances that are now running beyond the limit are not automatically terminated.
+You cannot create any new instances until the total falls below the new limit.

-The number of Shared VM instances available to developers is set by the operator.
-The maximum number of shared VM instances is relative to the memory allocated to each Shared VM instance and the total memory of the Redis service broker.
-For details, see Configuring Service Plans.
+The number of shared-VM instances available to developers is set by the operator.
+The maximum number of shared-VM instances is relative to the memory allocated to each shared-VM instance and the total memory of the Redis service broker.
+For more information, see Shared-VM Plan Settings.

-Here is the lifecycle of Redis for PCF, from an operator installing the tile through an app developer using the service then an operator deleting the tile.
+Below is the lifecycle of Redis for PCF, from an operator installing the tile, to an app developer using the service, to an operator deleting the tile.